AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/accessibility.md

 <!-- TBD items:

 * The button/menu to toggle between list view and card view exposes relevant info to the screen readers.
 What about column view option?
-This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
+This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
 * How to open and browse through the profile popup dialog in [!DNL Experience Manager] UI using a keyboard?
 The navigation does not match the order of visual display of options on the UI.
-This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
+This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
 What about setting preferences and impersonating a user?
 * Using the [!DNL Experience Manager] tag browser and operating the buttons like delete tag?
-This info can go into ‘basic handling’ info aka article to ‘understand and use the workspace’.
+This info can go into 'basic handling' info aka article to 'understand and use the workspace'.
 * Read-only form fields can be focused with the keyboard.
 Can users tab to these fields to understand the contents and are they able to copy text from the fields?
 -->